Portfolio-Adv-Software/.github/README.md

 # Koen Evers

 ## Introduction
-This document is created to help the reader use this document to easily find certain products and sum up all the context.
-The reading guide is written for my personal portfolio to prove my level of proficiency on some enterprise software engineering topics.
-There are nine learning outcomes that are related to this topic and need proof of my knowledge I will be gathering during this semester.
-To proof this I will be working on two projects: a group and individual project.
+This is the reading guide to my portfolio.
+This is still a WIP.
+The aim of this document is to direct you to what I've done and explain why/what I made.
+If there are any questions feel free to let me know through teams, canvas or let me know when I'm on site.

 ### Group project - Stockbrood
 The group project will be done by our group existing of five students and one product owner (PO).
 The PO is a trader on multiple markets and is looking for a way to automate testing his trading strategies.
 Everything about this project can be found [here](https://github.com/S-A-RB05).

 ### Individual project - Kwetter
-The invidiual project is the sensible default project "Kwetter" .
+The invidiual project is the sensible default project "Kwetter".

+### Individual Proof of Concepts
+To acquire more skills I will be making small prototypes/Proof of concepts.
+These can be found in a monorepo [here](https://github.com/Portfolio-Adv-Software/PoCs)

 ### Start